 They offer the lowest cost per watt-hour and the lowest cost per charge/discharge cycle compared to any other rechargeable battery type.

-AGM batteries come with an initial cost of about three times an FLA battery due to higher manufacturing costs.
+AGM batteries come with an initial cost of about three times that of an FLA battery due to higher manufacturing costs.
 Despite being more energy-dense, they also cost more per watt-hour.

 GEL batteries are similarly priced or slightly more expensive than AGM batteries.